 Night Shift Nurse Self Care Tips

-Here is a list of things to help you sleep during the day.
-Use it as a checklist before you start a rotation of night shifts.
+Here is a list of things suggested by other night shift nurses to help you sleep during the day.
+You may wish to use it as a checklist before you start a rotation of nights.

 Heat pack to help you feel snug and warm in winter